Chieti: Archaeological sites

 The territory of Chieti was the seat of Teate, a Roman town which was founded in an area inhabited since Prehistory and flourished in the first century BC, becoming a municipium.
 There are different Roman sites today in Chieti, including three temples, a theatre, a citadel with an amphitheatre, thermae and underground cisterns.
-In the citadel earthenware, statues and temple decoration dating back to the Republican Age were discovered, but also an amphiteather of the first century AD.
+In the citadel earthenware, statues and temple decoration dating back to the Republican Age were discovered, but also an amphitheater of the first century AD.
 The baths were divided in different rooms, decorated with mosaics that can be partially seen today, and fueled by a close cistern.

 Roman theater

 In the area of La Civitella there are the remains of a Roman theatre, which was probably built in the 1st century CE, a period of prosperity.
 The building had a diameter of about 80 meters and could host about 5,000 spectators, but today they can see little more than the left wing of its cavea with some corridors.